yann-ygn/vscode-spinasm/README.md

 #### Linux

 On Linux systems there's several ways to program the FTDI chips's EEPROM, i'm using the *ftdi_eeprom* package that's available on Debian/Ubuntu based distributions.
-Once it's installed you can use the pre-build configuration and image to program your chip
+Once it's installed you can use the [pre-build configuration and image](https://github.com/effectspcbs/vscode-spinasm/tree/master/assembly/FTDI) to program your chip using the following command :

+`sudo ftdi_eeprom --device i:0x0403:0x6015 --flash-eeprom ft230x.conf`

 #### Firmware upload